 Adverse reactions, dependency, withdrawal, and overdose.

 A variety of resources exist for alcohol and other drug prevention education, counseling and referral.
-For detailed information concerning these resources available from the University and community agencies, students may contact the Wellness Resource Service Center at 1700 West Chestnut, or by calling 940-565-2787.
-You may also contact the Substance Abuse and Resource Center at University Union 372, or by calling 940-565-3177.
+For detailed information concerning these resources available from the University and community agencies, students may contact the Meadows Center for Health Resources in Chestnut 301, or by calling 940-565-2787.
+You may also contact the Substance Use Resource & Education Center at University Union 372, or by calling 940-565-3177.
 Faculty and staff members may contact the Employee Assistance Program at 1-800-343-3822 or Human Resources at 940-565-4817.

 Individual assessment and counseling for UNT students:

 - Educational sessions for those concerned about alcohol or other drug use

 - Judicial (Mandatory) referrals

 - Mean Green Screen - personalized screen for alcohal use

 - Speakers on a wide variety of topics related to drug and alcohol use

 - Alcohol, drug, and marijuana use programs available by appointment

 - Safer Spring Break